 - It is less expensive than the 3-phase system.

-- The power for single phase load can get from a three-phase system making the connection between one phase and neutral
+- The power for single phase load can be from a three-phase system making the connection between one phase and a neutral

 - the electric train run at single-phase power,